Skip to content

 return None

-# Number of child nodes = 1, remove node
+# Number of child nodes = 1, delete node directly

 else: